 Step 1: Infiltration into a Business Email

 Most multi-phase spear phishing attacks begin with a very personalized, subtle request, such as a link click that leads to a different site.
-People with lots of security awareness training would spot flaws that lead them to believe this request is a scam, however, the average employee may not.
-That’s why these attackers often go for easier, more susceptible targets, such as mid level employees in areas like sales, marketing, support, and operations.
+People with lots of security awareness training are able to secure Microsoft Office 365 from potential attacks, however, the average employee may not.
+That’s why these attackers often go for easier, more susceptible targets, such as mid-level employees in areas like sales, marketing, support, and operations.

 Unfortunately, this link click, which is the first step in a multi-phase spear phishing attack, is aimed at stealing your user name and password.
 If multi-factor authentication is not enabled, then once the attacker gains control of these credentials, they can log in to the account.
 This is the first step: infiltration.

 Step 2: Investigation of Company’s Processes

 Once logged into an employee’s account, the spear phisher will usually monitor the account and read any email messages.
 This helps them to learn about the organization.
 This information may include who the decision-makers are, who has influence on financial transactions, who has access to HR information, and more.
 Additionally, it allows attackers to watch all interactions the organization has with other enterprises, like partners, customers, or vendors.